croquet/croquet/historic/sdk/tutorials/2_6_events_pub_sub.md

 ## Event Handling

-Depending on where the event originates and which objects are subscribed to it, the controller routes it differently:
+Depending on where the event originates and which objects are subscribed to it, the events are routed differently:

 - _Model-to-Model_ - The event handler is executed immediately, before the publish call returns.